Caral: Main temple

-Peaceful society
+Cultural practices

 Shady's findings suggest it was a society built on commerce and pleasure.
 No indications of warfare, such as battlements, weapons, or mutilated bodies, have been found at Caral.
 This contrasts with the older site of Sechin Bajo, where depictions of weapons are found.
 In one of the Caral temples, researchers found 32 flutes made of condor and pelican bones and 37 cornetts of deer and llama bones.
 One find revealed the remains of a baby, wrapped and buried with a necklace made of stone beads.

+Some excavations have uncovered human remains associated with ceremonial or construction contexts, indicating that certain rites involved the deliberate killing of individuals.
+One such skeleton represents the earliest known evidence of human sacrifice in the Andean region, dating to around 3000 BC.
+The skeleton's positioning and trauma, such as skull fractures and finger mutilations, imply that the individual may have been a construction worker or captive offered as a sacrificial victim.

 Scope of site

 Caral was flanked by 19 other temple complexes scattered across the 90 km2 area of the Supe Valley.

-The date of 2627 BC for Caral is based on the carbon dating of reed and woven carrying bags that were found in situ.
+The date of 2627 BC for Caral is based on the carbon dating of reed and woven carrying bags that were found on site.
 These bags were used to carry the stones for the construction of the temples.
 The material is an excellent candidate for high precision dating.
 The site may date even earlier, however, as samples from the oldest parts of the excavation have yet to be dated.

-Caral had a population of approximately 3,000 people.
+Caral had a population of around 3,000 people.
 However, 19 other sites in the area (posted at Caral), allow for a possible total population of 20,000 people sharing the same culture in the Supe Valley.
 All of these sites share similarities with Caral, including small platforms or stone circles.
 Shady believes that Caral was the focus of this civilization.
 It is believed to be part of an even more vast cultural complex, trading with the coastal communities and the regions farther inland.
 She suggests that a depiction of monkeys may be evidence of trade with communities along the Amazon.